8 Best Homeowners Insurance Companies in Maryland of 2025

 If your appliances are expensive, this coverage is right for you.

-And most insurers will only offer you equipment breakdown as an add-on or endorsement that you must pay extra for.
+Most insurers will only offer you equipment breakdown as an add-on or endorsement for which you must pay extra.

 Service Line Coverage